dilip8700/Gemini-Video-QnA/README.md

             },
         ]
     )
-    prompt = input("Please Ask A Question About Video: ")
-    response = chat_session.send_message(prompt)
+    prompt = input("Please Ask A Question About The Video: ") response = chat_session.send_message(prompt)

     print(response.text)
     ```

+2. Run the script:

+    ```sh
+    python video_interaction_with_gemini.py
+    ```

+3. Follow the prompts:
+    - Enter the path to your video file.
+    - Wait for the video to be processed.
+    - Ask a question about the video content when prompted.

 ### Contributing